$8,820 + $109.95 materials fee.

 The HLT52015 Diploma of Remedial Massage online is sold in twelve modules, with each module costing $735.
 The total cost of the course is $8,820 (+$109.95 materials fee).

-It is our preference that you complete these hours at a Q Academy Primary Clinic (Brisbane, Gold Coast and Sunshine Coast).
-If this is not the most convenient option for you, you can complete part of clinic hours at one of our Primary Clinics, and the remainder at a Secondary Clinic or a Virtual Clinic.
-Please note that all students must complete at least 4 days of treatments and assessments at one of our Primary Clinics, and the remainder can be completed through a Virtual or Secondary Clinic.
+It is our preference that you complete these 200 hours at a NETQ Training Clinic (Brisbane, Gold Coast, Sunshine Coast, Sydney or Melbourne).
+If this is not the most convenient option for you, you can complete part of clinic hours at one of our Training Clinics, and the remainder through Virtual Clinic.
+Please note that all students must complete at least 4 days of treatments and assessments at one of our NETQ Training Clinics.

-If you want to meet the current guidelines to be recognised by the majority of health funds to be eligible for private provider numbers, we have an option that will suit.
+You can be confident that you’re earning a Nationally Accredited qualification with our HLT52015 Diploma of Remedial Massage Online.
+NetQ has different options for students to complete the final part of their study, to best suit individual needs.
+If you want to meet the current guidelines to be recognised by the majority of health funds (see table below) to be eligible for private provider numbers, you will need to complete 200 hours of supervised clinical practice.
 If being able to offer health fund rebates is not a priority, and you would prefer the flexibility of minimal on-site course requirements, then we have an option that will still meet all the national training requirements.
 We would recommend speaking with one of our Online Career Specialists to see which option may be right for you.

 Gold Coast: Level 1, Robina Town Centre, QLD 4230